Custom Route Constraint in ASP.NET Core MVC

 How to Create Custom Route Constraints in ASP.NET Core MVC

-In this article, I am going to discuss How to Create Custom Route Constraints in ASP.NET Core MVC Web Applications with Examples.
-Please read our previous article, where we discussed Custom Routing in the ASP.NET Core MVC Web Application.
+In this article, I will discuss How to Create Custom Route Constraints in ASP.NET Core MVC Web Applications with Examples.
+Please read our previous article discussing Custom Routing in the ASP.NET Core MVC Web Application.
 We will work with the same example we created in our previous article.

 Custom Route Constraints in ASP.NET Core MVC Web Application:

-How to Create a Custom Route Constraint in ASP.NET Core?
+How Do We Create a Custom Route Constraint in ASP.NET Core MVC?

-In order to create a Custom Route Constraint in ASP.NET Core MVC, we need to create a class by implementing the IRouteConstraint interface.
-This interface has a single method called Match, and you need to implement this Match method to define your custom constraint logic.
-As part of this Match method, we need to check if a particular URL parameter is valid for a constraint.
-If you go to the definition of the IRouteConstraint interface, then you will see the following.
+To create a Custom Route Constraint in ASP.NET Core MVC, we need to create a class that implements the IRouteConstraint interface.
+This interface has a single method called Match, and we need to implement this Match method to define our custom constraint logic.
+This method contains the logic to check whether a particular URL parameter meets a specific requirement and returns a boolean indicating whether the constraint is met.
+If you go to the definition of the IRouteConstraint interface, you will see the following.

 How to Custom Route Constraints in ASP.NET Core MVC Web Applications with Examples

-So, we are going to create a Custom Route Constraint for validating the Alpha Numeric String.
+We will create a Custom Route Constraint to validate the Alpha Numeric String.
 That means if the incoming Route Data Contains both Alphabet and Numeric, it will be considered a valid value; if it contains only alphabet or only numeric, it will be considered an invalid value.
 For this, we don’t have any built-in constraint in ASP.NET Core, and to achieve this in ASP.NET Core MVC Application, we need to create a Custom Route Constraint.

-So, create a class file with the name AlphaNumericConstraint.cs within the Models folder and then copy and paste the following code into it.
-As you can see, the following AlphaNumericConstraint class implements the IRouteConstraint interface and provides an implementation for the Match method.
-As part of the Match method, we have implemented one alphanumeric regex to check the incoming request parameter to check whether the route parameter contains both Alphabets (A-Z, a-z) and numeric (0-9).
-If it contains both alphabet and numeric, then it is returning true else, it is returning false.
+So, create a class file named AlphaNumericConstraint.cs within the Models folder and copy and paste the following code.
+As you can see, the class implements the IRouteConstraint interface and provides the implementation for the Match method.
+As part of the Match method, we implemented one alphanumeric regex to check the incoming request parameter and determine whether the route parameter contains Alphabets (A-Z, a-z) and numeric (0-9).
+If it contains both alphabet and numeric, it returns true; otherwise, it returns false.

 using System.Text.RegularExpressions;